algosup/2022-2023-project-5-algorithmics-Team-7/README.md

 ## Background
 Champagne is a sparkling wine made using the traditional method, also known as the méthode champenoise.
 The method involves a complex process of fermentation and aging to create a unique flavor and texture that is associated with champagne.
 The main steps involved in making champagne are harvesting, pressing, first fermentation, blending, second fermentation, aging, riddling, disgorgement, and dosage.

 The software focuses on stage 4: blending.
 As example, Krug Grande cuvée is a combination of 250 wines of the year plus 150 “reserve” wines from the past 14 years.
-The Cellar Master, Julie CAVIL, and her team will taste different combinations for about 9 months until they find the perfect formula (a bit like a perfume).
+The Cellar Master, and her team will taste different combinations for about 9 months until they find the perfect formula (a bit like a perfume).
 Once the formula is known, it becomes the challenge of blending large quantities of wine in the right proportions.

 ## Features
 The software has the following features: